TomKarachristos/DesignPatterns-In-Javascript/Behavioral/README.md

-#### Definition:
-+ Behavioral design patterns are design patterns that identify common communication patterns between objects and realize these patterns.
+##### Behavioral design patterns are design patterns that identify common communication patterns between objects and realize these patterns.
 By doing so, these patterns increase flexibility in carrying out this communication.

 #### Rules Of Thumb:
 + Chain of responsibility, Command, Mediator, and Observer, address how you can decouple senders and receivers, but with different trade-offs.
 Chain of responsibility passes a sender request along a chain of potential receivers.
 Command normally specifies a sender-receiver connection with a subclass.
 Mediator has senders and receivers reference each other indirectly.
 Observer defines a very decoupled interface that allows for multiple receivers to be configured at run-time.